NetSuite Query authentication guide

 - Click Add and then Save.

-- Return to the Manage OAuth dialog in Matillion ETL to complete the OAuth configuration.
+- Return to the Add new OAuth dialog in the Data Productivity Cloud.

 - Copy and paste the corresponding values into the correct fields.

 - A new browser tab will open, connecting you to the third party.
 Select your account, and complete the connection.
 Upon success, this browser tab will close.